NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Graveknight.md

     desc: "`pf2:r`  "

   - name: "[[Creature Family Ability Glossary/(Graveknight) Rejuvenation|Rejuvenation]]"
     desc: " (divine) When a graveknight is destroyed, their armor rebuilds their body over the course of 1d10 days—or more quickly if the armor is worn by a living host.
-If the body is destroyed before then, the process restarts.\nA graveknight can only be permanently destroyed by obliterating their armor (such as with [[Spells/Disintegrate|Disintegrate]]), transporting it to the Forge of Creation, or throwing it into the heart of a volcano."
+If the body is destroyed before then, the process restarts.\n\nA graveknight can only be permanently destroyed by obliterating their armor (such as with [[Spells/Disintegrate|Disintegrate]]), transporting it to the Forge of Creation, or throwing it into the heart of a volcano."

   - name: "[[Creature Family Ability Glossary/(Graveknight) Sacrilegious Aura|Sacrilegious Aura]]"
-    desc: " (aura,divine,void) 30 feet.\nWhen a creature in the aura uses a vitality spell or ability, the graveknight automatically attempts to counteract it, with a counteract modifier of +17."
+    desc: " (aura,divine,void) 30 feet.\n\nWhen a creature in the aura uses a vitality spell or ability, the graveknight automatically attempts to counteract it, with a counteract modifier of +17."

 attacks:
   - name: ""